Turkish occupation of northern Syria: U.S.-Turkish negotiations

 The creation of the safe zone failed in early 2016 due to disagreements between the United States and Turkish governments, primarily on which actor is to be eliminated first.
-While Turkey wanted the Syrian government to be overthrown as soon as possible, the US prioritised the war against ISIL.
+While Turkey wanted the Syrian government to be overthrown as soon as possible, the US prioritized the war against ISIL.
 The US also feared that the Syrian Air Force would bomb the area, which would make the idea of a safe zone impracticable.
 The government rejected the safe zone for being a safe haven for both civilians and rebels.

 The outline of the safe zone was another reason for the disagreement.
 According to Turkey, the safe zone should include a no fly zone, whereas the US rejected establishing a no-fly zone, which would bring a conflict with the Syrian government.

 Turkey designates the Kurdish YPG to be a threat, due to its strong ties with the PKK.
 On the other hand, the US said that although they deem the PKK as a terrorist organisation, the YPG is a distinct actor, constituting one of the main allies of the US in its war against ISIL.

 Another debate was about the name of the safe zone.
 While Turkey called the zone a 'safe zone from ISIS, the Syrian regime and YPG,' the US, however, declared that they will only accept an 'ISIS-free zone'.

 Turkish military offensives

 Third offensive

-On March 30, 2018, Turkey's president Recep Tayyip Erdoğan stated that Turkey had started preparations to clear northern Syria's "Ayn al-Arab" (Kobane), Ras al-Ain, Tell Abyad and Al-Hasakah regions from militants (referring to the mainly Kurdish YPG forces) up to the Iraqi border, adding that it would also clear militants from Iraq (this time referring to the Kurdish armed organisation, PKK).
+On 30 March 2018, Turkey's president Recep Tayyip Erdoğan stated that Turkey had started preparations to clear northern Syria's "Ayn al-Arab" (Kobane), Ras al-Ain, Tell Abyad and Al-Hasakah regions from militants (referring to the mainly Kurdish YPG forces) up to the Iraqi border, adding that it would also clear militants from Iraq (this time referring to the Kurdish terrorist organisation, PKK).

-On October 7, 2019, the President of the United States ordered the withdrawal of US military troops stationed on the Syria–Turkey border.
+On 7 October 2019, the President Trump ordered the withdrawal of US military troops stationed on the Syria–Turkey border.
 This withdrawal of military support was ordered by President Trump with the disapproval of the Pentagon and the US Intelligence community.
 The US president ordered the withdrawal of military troops under the premise that Turkey would not invade the region being held by Syrian Democratic Forces (SDF); however Turkey attacked the SDF within two days of US military withdrawal from the region.